saashimi/game_tools/README.md

-# wargame_tools
+# game_tools
-Scripts and programs to help with wargaming scenarios.
-Mostly intended for use with the Command: Modern Air/Naval Operations game, but can include other items of personal interest.
+Scripts and programs to help with general game scenarios.
+Mostly intended for use with Command: Modern Air/Naval Operations simulator, but now includes other items of personal interest.

+Serves a general programming sandbox.